- New mandatory public health measures in effect April 6.

-At this time, the provincial government has decided to allocate any ICIP funding remaining to the COVID-19 Resilience stream for the use of the provincial government.
-This will be used for capital maintenance and renewal improvements to public infrastructure as part of Alberta’s Recovery Plan to build, diversify, and create tens of thousands of jobs in our Province.
+Funding will be used for capital maintenance and renewal improvements to public infrastructure as part of Alberta’s Recovery Plan to build, diversify, and create tens of thousands of jobs in our province.

 Applications for Community, Culture and Recreation, Green Infrastructure, and Rural and Northern Communities Infrastructure are now closed.
 Eligible organizations were able to apply for funding under the following streams.